Dental Bonding in Arlington, Virginia

 After enamel has been prepared, a small amount of resin is applied and shaped.
 The resin is the consistency of putty when it is first pressed onto the tooth.
 A light is then used to harden it.
 This process may be repeated to allow smaller layers of resin to be shaped with special instruments.
 After all resin has been hardened with blue UV light, the material is filed and polished so the final result blends in with surrounding enamel.

-How Long Will My Dental Bonding Last?
+How long Do the Results of Dental Bonding Last?

 Composite resin bonding can last anywhere from 3 years to 10 years.
 The lifespan of bonded teeth may depend on maintenance, materials, and general oral health.
 With proper care, dental bonding should last several years.
 It is important to recognize that composite resin is not as strong as natural enamel.